 Whether you’re buying your first home or your third home, there are still some very common pitfalls to avoid.

 Many times these mistakes are made because of ego or ignorance.
-Make sure that when you decide to buy a new Calgary home for sale that you stay objective and keep a level head when making your decision.
-Kirby Cox and his associates at Royal LePage can help you make the right decisions in your quest for Calgary Real Estate.
+Make sure that when you decide to buy a new home that you stay objective and keep a level head when making your decision.

-Poor future planning.
-Sit down with your significant other and analyze how you live and how you will live in the future.
+Sit down and analyze how you live and how you will live in the future.
 Make a list of criteria that is important to you in your next home.
 Rank those criteria in order of their importance.
 Use this check list as a guide when searching for your home.
 You don’t want to purchase your ‘dream’ home only to find out 8 months later that it is too small, doesn’t have enough storage and is really not what you needed or wanted for your lifestyle.